FAR-Lab/Interactive-Lab-Hub/Lab 3/demo/README.md

 ## Software Setup

-ssh on to your Raspberry Pi as we've done previously
+Sssh on to your Raspberry Pi as we've done previously

 `ssh pi@yourHostname.local`